Anonymous Parse caching

 SELECT count(*) FROM pg_prepared_statements;

-Numbers near prepared_statements_cache_size (default 8192) per backend mean the server-level LRU is at its cap and rotation is the only way to release plan memory.
-If server_lifetime is long, plans accumulate for a long time.
-Lowering either knob releases the plan-memory pressure, at the cost of more frequent re-parses on the backend.
+Numbers near server_prepared_statements_cache_size per backend mean the server-level LRU is at its cap.
+Backend rotation is the other mechanism that releases plan memory.
+If the server cache inherits prepared_statements_cache_size, use that value as the cap.
+Lowering the server cap or server_lifetime releases plan-memory pressure at the cost of more frequent re-Parses on the backend.

 Bounded query interner